 - Type: Indicates the type based on your provider.

-- Owner: Lytics user who created the Connection.
+- Created By: Lytics user who created the Connection.

-- Created At: Date the Connection was initially created.
+- Created On: Date the Connection was initially created.

 - Last Updated: Date the Connection was most recently edited.